 • Open: About 5 weeks from late November - late December

 • More to Do Nearby: Arrive in daylight hours and check out the 69 sculptures and monuments along the Esplanade.
-Ice skate around the rink (still to be confirmed for this year) on top of the Grande Arche, which along with the Arc de Triomphe at Étoile and the Arc de Triomphe du Carrousel near the Louvre, forms the Historical Axis of Paris.
+Ice skate around the rink on top of the Grande Arche, which along with the Arc de Triomphe at Étoile and the Arc de Triomphe du Carrousel near the Louvre, forms the Historical Axis of Paris.
 After you've explored the Christmas Market, check out the enormous Quatre Temps shopping mall next to the Esplanade.
 Sports fans won't want to miss the gigantic Décathlon store on the other side.
 During the evening, walk down the Esplanade toward Paris and enjoy the magical displays of Illuminations de Noel - Christmas lights.

 Find out more about the La Defense Christmas Market